PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 ### Network Interfaces

-Next, create the interfaces.
-Here are screenshots of the interfaces we need to create:
+Next, we will create the interfaces resources.
+Here are examples of the interfaces we will be creating:

 ![ethernet1/1](img/eth1.png)

 ![ethernet1/2](img/eth2.png)

-Add the following configuration to `panos_plan.tf`.
+Add the following resources to `panos_plan.tf`.
 Note that the **ethernet1/2** interface omits the option to create the default route via DHCP.

 ```hcl
 resource "panos_ethernet_interface" "eth1" {